Research

 Overview

-True to its name, the College of Behavioral and Community Sciences conducts high impact research, mainly in community settings.
+The College of Behavioral and Community Sciences conducts high impact research.
+We research some of the most pressing societal issues of our time, for example, substance abuse, crime and criminal justice, child welfare, behavioral health, quality of life in aging populations, vocational rehabilitation, and school success.
 The research goal of the college is to bridge the gap between science and practice with community-centered models.
-We research some of the most pressing societal issues of our time, for example, substance abuse, crime and criminal justice, child welfare, behavioral health, quality of life in aging populations, vocational rehabilitation, and school success.
 We conduct research to improve the quality of life, health, and safety of diverse populations and to promote positive change in individuals, groups, communities, organizations, and systems.
 Our research is often characterized by interdisciplinary approaches and active engagement with community partners.

 Howard GoldsteinHoward Goldstein